Eric Siday

 Eric Siday (1 November 1905 – 26 March 1976) was a British-American composer and musician.
 While most commonly known for his pioneering work in electroacoustic music, his early career was that of a hot-jazz violinist in the London dance bands in the Roaring ’20s, including Ray Starita's Piccadilly Revels.
-Even then, as a young violinist, his improvised soloing style was amazingly advanced for his era.
-He played with a remarkably modern chromatic style, verging on atonal, often incorporating multi-stops (playing up to four notes in harmony on the violin simultaneously utilizing multiple fingers).
+As a young violinist, his improvised soloing style was advanced for the time.
+He played with a modern chromatic style, verging on atonal, often incorporating multi-stops, playing up to four notes in harmony on the violin simultaneously using multiple fingers.

-In 1939, he emigrated to the US.
-He was the first composer to systematically utilize electro-acoustic sound potential within the television medium, particularly with his invention of the sound logo and the Musical Rorschach test.
+In 1939, he emigrated to the United States.

-His now-legendary Maxwell House "Percolator" TV commercial was one of these first innovations.
-He also commissioned Robert Moog to create the first percussion synthesizer, which he used extensively in his television work.
+He was the first composer to systematically use electro-acoustic sound potential within the television medium, particularly with his invention of the sound logo and the Musical Rorschach test.
+His Maxwell House "Percolator" TV commercial was one of these first innovations.
+He commissioned Robert Moog to create the first percussion synthesizer, which he used extensively in his television work.
 Among his other contributions to the use of electro-acoustic music in television were numerous station IDs and commercials, including that of the National Educational Television network (the forerunner to PBS), the 1966 CBS "in color" bumper, the news sounder for the ABC Radio Networks, and the 1965–1976 Screen Gems/Columbia Pictures Television logos.

-Throughout his life, Siday was also an educator, creating many radio broadcasts about the nature of the so-called new music and new sound.
+Throughout his life, Siday was an educator, creating many radio broadcasts about the nature of the so-called new music and new sound.
 In addition to his large commercial repertoire, he composed a number of extended works, both traditional and experimental.
 In the years before his death, he devoted considerable effort to exploring new ways in which to use electro-acoustic music in the building of special sound environments.
 Use of new music through practical design concepts was his forte.